RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 Updating old chunks only means deleting entries.
 Adding entries only ever happens in the newest chunk.
 The oldest chunk is rarely touched at all.

+## Bridge Nodes and Satoshi Pruning
+Satoshi described in the section "Reclaiming Disc Space" how to use the blocks' Merkle trees to prune the blockchain down to inclusion proofs for the UTXO set.
+Such *pruned blocks* are exacty what's needed to derive missing SPV proofs.

+So a bridge node would not need to serve individual SPV proofs, but only the pruned blocks.
+This is only little computational overhead given the fact that old blocks are updated rarely.
+Also updates can happen lazily.
+In the worst case, a node just serves the raw block and let the recipient compute all demanded SPV proofs.
+Responses are not trusted.
+The root of trust is the UTXO paths commitment -- not the existence of an SPV proof.